Highway 1 Corridor Investment Program

 - Tier I – A long term, program level analysis for the future of the Highway 1 corridor between Santa Cruz and Aptos.
 The Tier I concept for the corridor would be built over time through a series of smaller incremental projects (referred to as Tier II projects).

 The first Tier II project currently under review are north and southbound auxiliary lanes between 41st Avenue and Soquel Drive and a pedestrian/bicycle overcrossing of Highway 1 at Chanticleer Avenue.
+Preliminary design and environmental analysis will begin on a second Tier II project in Fall 2016 for the construction of a pedestrian/bicycle overcrossing of Highway 1 at Mar Vista Drive in Aptos.
+This project will have a separate environmental document for public review and comment latter in 2017.

 Environmental Document and Open Forum Public Hearing